DOTA 2 Hardware Performance Tested

 Our benchmark sequence is 90 seconds long from a replay using FRAPS to get the frames per second.

 Individual Settings and Benchmark

 Anti-Aliasing makes the edges of Riki’s tail and knives, leaves, and flag look smoother.
-Also rock edges are smoother, but when you look closely, images are blurred a little, developers probably used FXAA mode for this.
+Also, rock edges are smoother, but when you look closely, images are blurred a little.
+The developers probably used FXAA mode for this.

 Specular and Specular Light Blooms